Get Involved

 Participation in R2P is entirely FREE!
 As an organization, we have dedicated ourselves to our founding principle of universal accessibility and torn down all financial barriers to entry – from the students onstage and off to our audiences who we welcome at no cost!

 This is only possible thanks to our generous sponsors and donors.
 We depend on the generosity of our community – friends, families, and neighbors.
-If you can spare a few dollars per month, please become an R2Patron today.
+Please consider making a one-time donation or make a bigger impact by making a monthly gift as an R2Patron today.

 • Working in theatre will give you skills and experiences in areas that you’ll benefit from your whole life including: